jacksu/zeppelinhub-documentation/docs/zeppelinhub_account.md

 In this section, we will help you to get your foot in the door.

 ## Create your ZeppelinHub Account
-Since ZeppelinHub is **private** Zeppelin Notebook sharing tool, you need your own account.
+Since ZeppelinHub is **private** Zeppelin notebook sharing tool, you need your own account.

 <img src="../img/create_account.png" width="100%" height="100%" style="box-shadow: 7px 7px 15px #999999;"/>